kitofr/kitofr.github.io/_drafts/practice_make_perfekt.md

 Especially some parts that are left out.
 Degradation of learned skills without further practice, organizational wide practice and motivation.

+[^races]: Most athletes also do practice races.
+So that they prepare for the ones they really want to win, with as similar conditions as possible.
 [^practice]: Yes I know, good people practice, but that mostly occur *after hours*.
 [^misconduct]: It would be for Zlatan remember?